enavagoro/medicapi/CONTRIBUTING.md

 ## How to Contribute

-There are several ways you can contribute to the project:
+There are several ways you can contribute to the project

-1. **Report Issues**: If you find a bug, problem, or have a suggestion, please create a [new issue](https://github.com/enavagoro/medicapi/issues) on GitHub.
+1. **Report Issues**: If you find a bug, problem, or have a suggestion, please create a [new issue](https://github.com/AndeanCat-Club/medicapi/issues) on GitHub.
 Make sure to provide detailed information and, if possible, steps to reproduce the issue.

 2. **Bug Fixes**: If you want to fix an existing issue or improve the code, follow the steps below to contribute code.